Shrimp-Based bandage takes on standard wound care in skin graft trial

 Summary

-This study tested whether a chitosan sponge (made from shrimp shells) works as well as a standard hydrocolloid dressing for healing skin graft donor sites.
-22 people participated, with each person's wound split in half to compare both dressings directly.
-Researchers measured healing speed, pain, itching, and scarring over 6 months.
+This study tested whether a dressing made from chitosan (a substance from shrimp shells) works as well as a standard hydrocolloid dressing for healing skin graft donor sites.
+Twenty-two patients had each wound split in half to compare the two dressings directly.
+Researchers measured healing speed, pain, itching, and scarring over 20 days and up to 6 months.

 Disclaimer Read more